MicrosoftDocs/defender-docs/defender-endpoint/mde-sdp-strategy.md

 In addition to Microsoft’s safe deployment practices, organizations can also manage monthly updates with their own safe deployment practices through various controls:

 - [Create a custom gradual rollout process for Microsoft Defender updates](configure-updates.md) to control the delivery of agent updates to their devices.
-Customers can control the rings that are assigned to their device group and when each ring receive updates.
+Customers can control the rings that are assigned to their device group and when each ring receives updates.
 For example, place lower-valued assets in earlier rings and higher-valued assets in later rings.
 - Apply patch management software and practices for security component updates that can also arrive in the form of monthly Latest Cumulative Updates (LCUs).
 - Use [rollback controls](microsoft-defender-antivirus-updates.md#how-to-roll-back-an-update) or automated rollback options to revert or reset components to a last known good state.